 (ALL CURRENT USERS)

 C21.
-Was the overall cost of maintaining E-Verify any problem for your company?
+Is the overall cost of maintaining E-Verify any problem for your company?

 Overall costs could include costs for training of replacement E-Verify staff, wages for E-Verify staff, computer maintenance and Internet access, and any other related costs.